ludw1gj/minesweeper-redux/README.md

 }

 /** A water cell. */
-interface WaterCell extends ICell {
+interface WaterCell extends AbstractCell {
   /** Is mine is always false. */ readonly isMine: false;
   /** The amount of adjacent mines surrounding the cell. */